Learn why the "Windows could not find a backup" error occurs and then fix it:

 - If you’re running Windows Server, please turn to AOMEI Backupper Server edition.

 The error “Windows cannot find any backups on this computer” can happen when you make any changes to the system image backup or the backup is saved on network location.
-Also, there are other errors you may encounter, such as, system image backup failed, fail to read from shadow volume copy, Windows backup keep failing, etc. In other words, you may need to constantly find solutions to fix errors that occur.
+Also, there are other errors you may encounter, such as system image backup failed, fail to read from shadow volume copy, Windows backup keeps failing, etc. In other words, you may need to constantly find solutions to fix errors that occur.

-To completely solve this problem, it's suggested to back up system drive directly in AOMEI Backupper.
+To completely solve this problem, it's suggested to back up system drive directly via AOMEI Backupper.
 It's a great alternative to Windows 7 Backup and Restore.
 With it, you can also backup disk, partition, files as well as set schedule automatic backup to keep changes made later.

-Also, You can find many helpful features that Windows backup utility does not have, for example, you can migrate OS to SSD with System Clone, replace laptop HDD with SSD using Disk Clone, mirror folders with Mirror Sync, etc. Please download it to explore more.
+Also, You can find many helpful features that Windows backup utility does not have.
+For example, you can migrate OS to SSD with System Clone, replace laptop HDD with SSD using Disk Clone, mirror folders with Mirror Sync, etc. Please download it to explore more.